 Tutorial & Guides

-By the BulkBarcode Team 10 Min Read
+By the Editorial Team 10 Min Read

 Understanding the Excel Barcode Workflow

-If you only have a few items to test before running a massive 5,000-row spreadsheet, you can always test your format using our Free Barcode Generator to ensure your scanner reads the physical print perfectly.
+If you only have a few items to test before running a massive 5,000-row spreadsheet, you can always test your layout using our Free Barcode Generator to ensure your scanner reads the physical print perfectly.

 Step 1: Preparing Your Excel Format